Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Discussion

 While we have focused on bosonic systems in this paper, our results can be straightforwardly generalized to fermionic systems.
 In particular, the flows that we constructed for bosonic systems with $U(1)$ symmetry (\ref{flowu10}) and without symmetry (\ref{flownosymm0}) apply equally well to the fermionic case.
 The corresponding edge and bulk invariants are also valid in the fermionic case.
 The only new element is that these invariants can take values that are not possible in purely bosonic systems.
 For example, in the case of fermionic systems without symmetry, the edge invariant $F(U_{\mathrm{edge}})$ can take the value $\log(\sqrt{2})$ when $U_{\mathrm{edge}}$ is a ``Majorana translation''\cite{fermionic}.

 One question raised by this work is whether there is any connection between our invariants for Floquet systems and previously known invariants for stationary topological phases.
 In the single-particle case, there is indeed a close relationship between these two types of invariants.
 For example, the single-particle invariant $M(\{U(t)\})$ (\ref{magnonint0}) is closely related to the Chern number, as shown in Appendix \ref{sstationary}.
-By analogy, one might wonder if our many-body Floquet invariants, with and without $U(1)$ symmetry, are related to many-body stationary invariants like the electric or thermal Hall conductance (see e.g. the modular commutator formula for the thermal Hall conductance\cite{kim2021,kim2022,fan2022}).
+By analogy, one might wonder if our many-body Floquet invariants, with and without $U(1)$ symmetry, are related to many-body stationary invariants like the electric or thermal Hall conductance (see e.g.~the modular commutator formula for the thermal Hall conductance\cite{kim2021,kim2022,fan2022}).
 If such a connection exists, it would be very interesting since the two types of invariants describe different objects: the stationary invariants describe properties of (gapped) ground states, while our Floquet invariants describe properties of unitary operators.

-Another question is to understand the physical interpretation of the bulk invariant (\ref{magswap}), which applies to Floquet systems without symmetry.
+Another question is to understand the physical interpretation of (\ref{magswap}), i.e.~the bulk counterpart of the GNVW index.
 Unlike the invariants for $U(1)$-symmetric systems, we do not know how to relate this invariant to current operators.
-On the other hand, previous work has shown that the edge invariant (\ref{flownosymm}) can be interpreted in terms of transport of quantum information\cite{tracking,gong2021,ranard2022} so it is possible that the bulk invariant could also have an interpretation of this kind.
+On the other hand, previous work has shown that the edge invariant (\ref{indexeq}) can be interpreted in terms of transport of quantum information\cite{tracking,gong2021,ranard2022} so it is possible that the bulk invariant could also have an interpretation of this kind.

 One possible direction for future work would be to consider the generalization of MBL Floquet systems discussed in Refs.\onlinecite{dynamically, radical}.
 In this generalization, one requires that $U_F^N$ is many-body localized for some finite integer $N$, but $U_F$ itself need not be many-body localized.
-(An illustrative example of such a system is the dynamical Kitaev honeycomb model studied in detail in Ref.~\onlinecite{radical}, which forms a unitary loop after two periods).
-In these systems, we cannot use Eq.~(\ref{Uedgedef}) to define an effective edge unitary, so it is not possible to write down a meaningful edge invariant.
+(An illustrative example of such a system is the dynamical Kitaev honeycomb model studied in detail in Ref.~\onlinecite{radical}, which becomes many-body localized after two periods).
+In these systems, we cannot use Eq.~(\ref{Uedgedef2}) to define an effective edge unitary, so it is not possible to write down a meaningful edge invariant.
 However, it may be possible to find bulk invariants for these systems.

 It would also be interesting to consider the \emph{partially} many-body localized Floquet systems discussed in Ref.~\onlinecite{hierarchy}.
 These systems are built out of fermionic degrees of freedom and are localized up to $n$-body terms.
 Ref.~\onlinecite{hierarchy} showed that multi-particle correlations in these systems produce a family of integer valued topological invariants that generalize the winding number $W(\{U(t)\})$.
 It would be interesting to try to study flows and the bulk-boundary correspondence for these systems.